Solanum lycocarpum: Culinary use

-The ripe fruits are edible to humans, and are consumed by local populations in jams and preserves, but the unripe fruits are quite rich in tannin.
+The ripe fruits are edible to humans, and are consumed by local populations in jams and preserves, but the unripe fruits are quite astringent or bitter due to a rich tannin content.
 The fruits are used as a fallback source of food for cattle in the dry season.

 At the onset of maturation, the whole fruit contains 85% moisture (by weight), 5% starch, and 10% other residue.
 The dry pulp, without peel and seeds, yields over 50% starch, more than cassava.
 The starch is locally separated by blending the fruit with water and straining.

 The pulp of the ripe fruit contains about 75% moisture, 11% carbohydrate, 1% fat, 1% protein, 1% ash, 2.5% soluble fiber, and 2% insoluble fiber.
 The main volatiles in the ripe fruit are hexanal (which has the scent of grass) and ethyl butanoate (scent of apple), although dozens of other compounds contribute to the fruit's aroma.

 All other parts of the plant are poisonous to humans.
 However, the leaves are eaten by cattle, and are also an important food source for the bat Platyrrhinus lineatus.

 Medicine

 Currently, there are no proven medicinal uses for the wolf apple, but the plant is used in the local folk medicine for obesity, cholesterol reduction, and as a treatment for diabetes.
-About 30% of the starch extracted from almost-ripe fruits, which commercialized as capsules, is digestion-resistant, which seems to be the rationale for these popular uses.
+About 30% of the starch extracted from almost-ripe fruits, which has been sold commercially as capsules, is digestion-resistant, which seems to be the rationale for these popular uses.
 High-fiber Solanum lycocarpum flour was found to reduce diabetes symptoms in diabetic rats; however, the starch did not show such effect.

 The fruit contains about 1.5% of glycoalkaloids in its dried fruits, chiefly solamargine and solasonine, mostly in the peel and seeds.
 Extracts have been shown to kill in vitro the human parasites Schistosoma mansoni and Giardia lamblia, Leishmania amazonensis, and Leishmania infantum.
 The main phenolic compounds in ethanol extracts of the ripe fruits are caffeic acid and chlorogenic acid.

 It is believed that the fruits protect the maned wolf from infection of the giant kidney worm, which is usually fatal for the animal.

 Solanum lycocarpum fruit extracts have also been shown to kill larvae of the Culex mosquito.